abajwa-hw/ambari-flink-service/README.md

 #### An Ambari Service for Flink
-Ambari service for easily installing and managing Flink on HDP cluster and viewing metrics.
+Ambari service for easily installing and managing Flink on HDP clusters.

 Features: